Mimetic Compact Stars: Conclusion

 \section{Conclusion}

-We derived, in the MG framework, the dynamical equations for a static spherically symmetric spacetime, which corresponds to a compact star.
+Compact objects are well investigated both in GR and in several modified gravity theories, in $f(R)$ , Gauss-Bonnet and others \cite{JCAP 1501 },\cite{Phys.Rev.
+D93 (2016)}.
+In Ref.\cite{JCAP 1501 }it has been shown that in neutron stars, the dense matter in magnetic mean field, generated by magnetic fields of particles,can be underestood using a model with three meson fields and baryons octet.
+Consequently , the maximal mass of neutron stars is increased and there is a possibility to have massive stars with $m>4 $.
+Furthermore we can have stable stars with high strangeness fraction .Furthermore in $f(R)$ or Gauss-Bonnet neutron stars , other branches of massive neutron stars are possible.
+In Ref. \cite{Phys.Rev.
+D93 (2016)}, the M-R profiles for static neutron star models obtained by the numerical solution of modified TOV equations in $f(R)$ gravity with different forms for $f(R)$,using perturbation theory.
+In this work in the MG framework, the TOV equations for a static spherically symmetric spacetime, which corresponds to a compact star has been derived.
 A dynamical analysis showed that the system is locally unstable near the stationary point.
 The mass, pressure, density, metric function and scalar field were constructed numerically.
-An exact solution for a QS model with linear EoS was discovered.
-A NS model was proposed by assuming a polytropic EoS.
+Our results are in a good agreement with previous results in other types of modified gravity theories studied in \cite{JCAP 1501} ,\cite{Phys.Rev.
+D93 (2016)}.
+An exact solution for a quark star model with linear EoS was discovered.
+In comparison to $f(R)$ gravity case \cite{ Phys.Lett.
+B742 (2015) 160}, we also found stable neutron star configurations.
+As an extended model, we solved TOV equations by assuming a polytropic EoS introduced in \cite{momeni/2015}.
 The qualitative behavior of the functions were studied.
 Our work exposes new features of MG as an alternative for GR and other types of modified gravity theories.
+It will be very interesting to study this TOV system of equation in other types of modified gravity theories like Mimetic $f(R)$ gravity \cite{Nojiri:2014zqa}.